dshulyak/systest/README.md

 Follow instructions https://grafana.com/docs/loki/latest/installation/helm/.

-6. `run-example`
+1. `run`

-The command will run one-shot container inside the cluster with the test in `example` module.
+The command will run one-shot container inside the cluster with the test in `tests` module.
 Namespace will be prefixed with the `test` keyword.
 The test will setup cluster, setup partition between some of the nodes in the cluster and heal partition after 30 minutes.

 Testing approach